murat-polat/FastAPI-deploymet-example/README.md

 ### This  is a simple example  for deploying a FastAPI application, to production environment.
-And probably the easiest way to run an application with scure SSL/HTTPS, and with Caddy server magic.
+And probably the easiest way to run an application with secure SSL/HTTPS, and with Caddy server magic.
 So, you can focus just your application and code, not deployment process :)